-I do encourage you to look though because you may have a food cooperative or farm supply that can get your feed much more reasonable than other places.
+I do encourage you to look through because you may have a food cooperative or farm supply that can get your feed much more reasonable than other places.

 If you live near a farm that puts back grain for example then you might be able to get some grain by the ton and store it in barrels and use as needed.
-The grain might not be certified organic but if you know the farmers practices and are comfortable with them then you can save a lot and get feed that is not Monsanto GMO corn based.
+The grain might not be certified organic but if you know the farmers’ practices and are comfortable with them then you can save a lot and get a feed that is not Monsanto GMO corn-based.

 Foraging and Recycling Food Scraps Reduces Feed Bills